 The first thing that hits you are the stunning vocals from Lui Bei singer Richard Walters.
 They are added to as the story and instrumentation build, with lush arrangements and polished production too.
 An enchanting song.

-Best Troubadour Tune: Lewis Bootle – All I Know
+Best Urban Folk Song: Lewis Bootle – All I Know

 Is it urban folk or acoustic rap?
 Either way, this is a gem of a song with captivating vocals and poetic lyrics.
 The Provençal region would be proud, however he’s from Hertfordshire.
 Minimalist, but inspiring.